 Situational Variables for Process Flow

 - Timing of launch, phases, closing

 - Participation – who does what

 - User tasks or approvals

-- Agile Transformation: Portfolio or backlog prioritization, risk identification and mitigation, OKR or KPI development, PI Planning, opportunities, epics, visions.
+- Agile Transformation: PI planning, project identification and scoping, portfolio or backlog prioritization, risk identification and mitigation, OKR or KPI development, epics, visions

-An Innovation Event can be a complex, sequential series of actions around posted ideas, in response to a corporate-approved Challenge Question.
-By contrast, an Innovation Event can also be a simple, spontaneous outreach amongst one's peers to solve an immediate problem.
+An Innovation effort can be a complex, sequential series of actions around posted ideas, in response to a corporate-approved Challenge Question (challenge).
+By contrast, it can also be a simple, spontaneous outreach amongst one's peers to solve an immediate problem (Tap).
 The following Best Practices illustrate opportunities for Collaborative Discovery and Collective Decision Making in an Innovation Management Solution.

 Managing Your Innovation Program

 Crowdsourcing Program Advocacy: Educate your colleagues and potential challenge sponsors on what crowdsourced innovation is: engaging the people who know your business best—your employees, your suppliers, your partners, and your customers—to collaborate, generate and prioritize new ideas.
 Secondly, let them know how it can be used, for example, leveraging the power of the crowd or identifying challenge opportunities.
 Lastly, inform them how to run different types of Innovation Events, i.e., a time-bound vs. Always On challenge, Hackathon, Internal vs. External Challenge, Team Tap.